camunda/camunda-docs-manual/content/reference/deployment-descriptors/tags/process-engine.md

     <td><code>enableExpressionsInAdhocQueries</code></td>
     <td>Boolean</td>
     <td>
       If set to <code>true</code>, expressions can be used when creating and executing adhoc queries.
-For details, see the section on <a href="{{< relref "user-guide/process-engine/securing-custom-code.md">}}">security considerations for custom code</a> in the user guide.
+For details, see the section on <a href="{{< ref "/user-guide/process-engine/securing-custom-code.md">}}">security considerations for custom code</a> in the user guide.
       Default value is <code>false</code>.
       <p>
         <strong>Values:</strong> <code>true</code>, <code>false</code> (Boolean).